October Red: Dodgers’ Turner again delivers with bat, glove

 Justin Turner is one of the constants for the Dodgers during their third World Series in four years, and his Duke Snider-matching homer in the first inning of Game 3 put them ahead to stay on way to a 6-2 win Friday night for a 2-1 series lead over Tampa Bay — and halfway to their first championship since 1988.

-A month shy of turning 36, Turner also scored after a double and showed off a nifty glove at third base.
+A month shy of turning 36, Turner also scored after a two-out double and showed off a nifty glove at third base.

+“He’s the heart and soul of this team, he’s been the heart and soul,” said catcher Austin Barnes, who bunted home a run and also homered.
+“JT’s a huge player for us.
+We rely on him all of the time.”

-That stain created by aggressive practice swings may cover half of his name on his back, but he is a very familiar figure in the October — this was his 15th World Series game.
+That stain created by aggressive practice swings may cover half of his name on his back, but Turner is a very familiar figure in the October — this was his 15th World Series game.

 Turner, who earlier this month passed Steve Garvey for the most postseason hits in franchise history, hit a solo shot in the first off Charlie Morton to match the 11 homers hit by Snider — the Hall of Fame center fielder who played for Dodgers World Series championship teams in Brooklyn and Los Angeles.
 Turner’s 40 RBIs are Dodgers postseason record.